Udemy

 "Wow, this is great stuff.
 If anyone ever asks you 'What does a Project Manager do?' direct them to this course." – Leah Henig.

-The Magic Of Accountability.
-Leverage the power of accountability so it gives you the *authority* you need to ensure success.
-Properly understood, having accountability means you are the most relaxed person on the project (really).
-Includes the magic sentence that will maximize the probability of the organization giving you what you need for success.
+• The Magic Of Accountability.
+How to leverage the power of accountability to give you the authority you need to ensure project success.
+Includes the magic sentence that will maximize the chances the organization will help when you need it.

-The Importance Of The WBS.
-Why the work breakdown structure (WBS) makes everything else in PM easy.
-A story of how I once got a senior, reluctant, and aggressive team to become WBS believers.
-A real WBS my team prepared for a 140M aerospace project, and a download of the example WBS for the 45M Magical Devices Version 3 project.
+• The Importance Of The WBS.
+How the work breakdown structure makes everything else in project management easy.
+Includes a real life story of how, as a very junior lead, I once got a very senior and arrogant team to become WBS believers.

-Managing The Risk Budget.
-Essential tips for managing risks once underway.
-Real life advice for updating risk status as your project proceeds.
-A rule of thumb for how much risk budget you should have as you proceed.
-And the show-stopping sentence that enables you to keep as much risk budget as possible when under pressure to give some up.
+• Managing The Risk Budget.
+How to best manage the risks once underway.
+The rule of thumb for how much risk budget you need as your project proceeds.
+The magic sentence that helps you keep as much risk budget as possible when under management pressure to give some up.

-Make Friends With Procurement.
-Why closing is a separate set of activities.
-An expensive story about why it is so important to formally close your procurements.
-How formal procurement closing prevents additional spending even by mistake.
-And why the PM should make friends with all the supporting departments to make your job easier.
+• Make Friends With Procurement.
+A real story about why it is so important to formally close your procurements to prevent additional spending, even by mistake.
+And why the PM should make friends with all the supporting departments.

-The Top 3 Drivers Of Project Success.
-Why we already know most of the problems and most of the solutions in project management.
+• The Top 3 Drivers Of Project Success.
 A true story about a PM that made all three of the most common mistakes on a single project!
-And how the three most important drivers of project success could have saved him and 400K.
+And how the three most important drivers of project success could have saved him.

-Focus On The Success Path.
-The importance of the success mindset the PM should broadcast to the whole team.
+• Focus On The Success Path.
+The over-riding importance of the success oriented mindset leaders should broadcast to their teams.
 A famous story that illustrates why.
-Similar examples from three other fields.
-And a real example of how my team was able to shorten a 3.5 year schedule to 3 years because I believed there was a solution when no-one else did, and how we did it.
+And a real example of how my team once shortened a schedule by six months because we believed there was a solution before we knew what it was.

 Instructor